State Your Intention to Steer Your Attention: An AI Assistant for Intentional Digital Living: Formative Study for Assistant Design

-We conducted formative interviews with individuals who use personal computers for long periods, with two goals: (1) to examine everyday digital activity and identify gaps between users' intentions and their actual behavior, and (2) to explore the desirability of intelligent, context-aware interventions for supporting intentional digital activity.
+While existing literature explains the phenomenon of digital distraction well, there is a lack of concrete guidelines on when and how an AI assistant should intervene within the screen-based digital activity context.
+To gain design insights for concrete functionalities and interaction strategies for such an assistant, we conducted formative interviews with individuals who use personal computers for their major activities.
 We describe the study procedure (Section~\ref{sec:formative}), present key findings (Section~\ref{sec:findings}), and outline the resulting design goals (Section~\ref{sec:design_goals}).